singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 Note that you don't need to create a folder for the project, as it comes inside a folder structure already.

 #### 3. Setup the Netlify CMS server
-To start the Netlify CMS server, locate the root of your pelican site (cd my-site-location) and then add users by running the following command for each user, we wish to add to the system (you will be asked for an email, a name and a password):
+To start the Netlify CMS server, locate the root of your Hexo site (cd my-site-location) and then add users by running the following command for each user, we wish to add to the system (you will be asked for an email, a name and a password):

 ```
 netlify-git-api users add